 Who can participate?

-The course is an open enrolment training for international diplomats, civil servants, policy makers as well as private sector professionals such as public affairs managers or consultants seeking to lobby the EU in any way or form from outside the EU.
+The course is an open enrolment training for international diplomats, civil servants, policy makers as well as private sector professionals such as public affairs managers or consultants seeking to effectively influence the EU in any way or form from outside the EU.

 To effectively partake take in this course, basic knowledge of the main EU institutions and the Brussels’ policy cycle is a prerequisite.
 The working language will be English.